GeorgeHernandez/GeorgeHernandez/Opinions/index.md

 - Firing guns into the air
 - Loud music after midnight if your neighbors can hear it
 - Anti: Vaccines, Round Earth, Evolution, Apollo Missions, Education & Science

+## Bonus: Some quotes on facts & opinions

+"You can spend your whole life building a wall of facts between you and anything real." - Chuck Palahniuk

+"The truth is more important than the facts." - Frank Lloyd Wright

+"We do not deal much in facts when we are contemplating ourselves." - Mark Twain

+"Few people are capable of expressing with equanimity opinions which differ from the prejudices of their social enviroment.
+Most people are incapable of forming such opinions." - Albert Einstein

+'Experiment is the sole judge of scientific "truth".' - Richard Feynman

+"Why, you simple creatures, the weakest of all weak things is a virtue which has not been tested in the fire." - Mark Twain